Floorp-Projects/Floorp/tools/tryselect/docs/index.rst

 <selectors/index>` for available list.

 If no subcommand is specified, ``mach try`` will a subcommand to dispatch to.
-By default this is the ``syntax`` selector.
+By default this is the ``auto`` selector.
 In other words, these commands are equivalent:

 .. code-block:: shell

     $ mach try
-    $ mach try syntax
+    $ mach try auto

 You can choose to use a different default selector by configuring your ``~/.mozbuild/machrc`` file: